nickbrandt/GitLab/doc/install/azure/index.md

    `gitlab-prod.eastus.cloudapp.azure.com`.
 1. Select **Save** for the changes to take effect.

 Eventually, you'll want to use your own domain name.
-You will need to add a DNS `A` record with your domain registrar that points to the public IP address of your Azure VM.
+To do this, you need to add a DNS `A` record with your domain registrar that points to the public IP address of your Azure VM.
 You can use [Azure's DNS](https://docs.microsoft.com/en-us/azure/dns/dns-delegate-domain-azure-dns) or some [other registrar](https://docs.gitlab.com/omnibus/settings/dns.html).